-The amount of antifreeze you use to winterize your RV really just depends upon the size of your vehicle and how efficiently you use the antifreeze.
+The amount of antifreeze you use to winterize your RV really just depends on the size of your vehicle and how efficiently you use the antifreeze.
 You could pour gallons just to be on the safe side, or use the product efficiently.
-However, if you own a standard sized RV, a minimum of about two to three gallons of antifreeze are required.
-It would be better if you use up to four gallons just to make sure all is covered.
+That said, if you own a standard sized RV, a minimum of about two to three gallons of antifreeze is optimal, but it would be better if you use up to four gallons just to make sure all is covered.

 RV Winterizing Kits - Prepare for the Worst

 RV winterizing kits differ from one to the other, but it's essential to winterize your pipes, as they could freeze over and damage if left.

 A winterizing kit for RV is perfect for this and the job sounds more than it is.
 And with a little know how (and the video above), anyone can do it.